Brand Strategy is at the core of long-lasting companies. Here are the five essentials of every brand.

 Whereas the mission statement is more abstract but still focuses on a specific goal.
 That same company might have as their mission, “To advance the way we vacuum.”

-2: Understand Your Customer in Concrete Ways is paramount to any Brand Strategy
+2: Understanding Your Customer in Concrete Ways is paramount to any Brand Strategy

 If you understand your customers, you’ll be better prepared to serve them in a way that matters.
 Businesses fail when they do not have a sustainable customer base.
 Some companies fail before they even start because they fix a problem that nobody has.
 Understanding your customer avoids these pitfalls.